kolibriBlitz/streamlit/llm_docs/bidi_components_plan.md

 - Leverage existing trigger reset mechanism in `lib/streamlit/runtime/state/session_state.py`
 - Build on existing widget state management system
 - Use existing `AttributeDictionary` for return type implementation

-### Phase 1 Implementation Notes

-**Completed:**

-- ✅ `BidiComponentResult` class: Successfully implemented with AttributeDictionary inheritance, supporting both `.property` and `["dictionary"]` access patterns.
-The class stores the DeltaGenerator as a special property while merging state values.
-- ✅ `BidiComponentWidgetState` dataclass: Implemented with separate `state_values` and `trigger_values` dictionaries to support the dual-mode state management system.
-- ✅ Trigger reset mechanism: Extended `SessionState._reset_triggers()` to include `_reset_bidi_component_triggers()` method that safely resets trigger values to None while leveraging existing Streamlit lifecycle.

-**Implementation Considerations:**

-- Used defensive programming in `_reset_bidi_component_triggers()` to handle cases where widget state doesn't have expected structure
-- Added circular import protection by importing `BidiComponentWidgetState` locally within the reset method
-- The trigger reset integration leverages existing Streamlit infrastructure rather than creating new systems

-**Function Signature Updates - Completed:**

-- ✅ Updated `component()` function in `lib/streamlit/components/v2/__init__.py` to use `**on_callbacks: WidgetCallback` pattern instead of `on_change` and `**kwargs`
-- ✅ Implemented callback parsing logic using `on_{state_name}_change` pattern (e.g., `on_click_change`, `on_value_change`)
-- ✅ Removed `*args` and replaced old callback handling in `BidiComponentMixin.bidi_component()`
-- ✅ Added comprehensive docstring with parameter descriptions
-- ✅ Added helper function `parse_callbacks()` for reusable callback parsing logic

-**Protobuf Changes - Completed:**

-- ✅ Added documentation comment to `BidiComponent.proto` indicating future extension for state vs trigger differentiation
-- ✅ Current schema supports the Phase 1 implementation; more extensive changes will be needed in Phase 2 for state/trigger value differentiation

-**Breaking Changes:**

-- The callback API now requires `on_{event_name}_change` pattern instead of `on_{event_name}`
-- Updated tests to reflect new callback pattern (e.g., `on_value_change` instead of `on_change`)

-**Backwards Compatibility:**

-- Function signature changes are breaking but necessary for the new API design
-- All existing tests pass with minimal updates to use new callback patterns

-**Implementation Issues Identified:**

-- ⚠️ **Return Type Change Pending**: The plan calls for changing return type from `BidiComponentState` to `BidiComponentResult`, but this was not implemented in Phase 1 to avoid breaking existing functionality.
-This change should be addressed in a later phase when the full state management system is implemented.
-- ⚠️ **Phase 2 Dependency**: The new callback parsing logic is in place, but the actual state vs trigger value differentiation requires the Phase 2 state management system implementation.

 This plan provides a comprehensive roadmap for implementing the Bidi Components v2 API changes while leveraging existing Streamlit infrastructure and maintaining code quality.